 1.2.
 As part of our regulatory oversight of the transmission network companies, we collect a wide variety of both qualitative and quantitative information.
 In preparation for RIIO-T2, companies submit business plans in advance of the period to enable us to understand the requirements of their networks and inform our decisions on setting the economic and efficient allowances for the RIIO-2 period.

 1.3.
-The Business Plan Data Templates (BPDTs) provide a framework which enables Ofgem to collect quantitative data from the transmission owners (TO) on their proposed operations and investment plans during the RIIO-T2 period.
+The Business Plan Data Templates (BPDTs) provide a framework which enables Ofgem to collect quantitative data from the three onshore electricity transmission owners (referred to hereafter as licensees) on their proposed operations and investment plans during the RIIO-T2 period.

 1.4.
 The BPDTs will ultimately form part of a more extensive regulatory reporting and monitoring pack, which will: